onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 The deployment process is straightforward — just follow the instructions on the subsequent pages.
 You can hover the question marks for additional explanations.
 The following screenshots illustrate the process.

+Click on the **Create a new cluster** button.

 ![screen-installation-gui-new-onepanel][]

-Click on the **Create a new cluster** button.
+Enter the new passphrase and click on the **Submit** button.

 ![screen-installation-gui-passphrase][]

-Enter the new passphrase and click on the **Submit** button.
+Click on the **Create Oneprovider cluster** button.

 ![screen-installation-gui-welcome][]

-Click on the **Create Oneprovider cluster** button.

-![screen-installation-gui-cluster-deployment][]

 Choose the components to be installed on the given node.
-For a one-node deployment as in this example select all components.
+For a one-node deployment, as in this example, select all components.
 Click on the green **Deploy** button.

-![screen-installation-gui-registration][]
+![screen-installation-gui-cluster-deployment][]

 Register your provider in a given Onezone.
 Click on the link **show me how** for instructions.
 Paste the obtained token and click on the green **Proceed** button.

+![screen-installation-gui-registration][]

+Fill the required form fields and click on the **Register** button.

 ![screen-installation-gui-registration-2][]

-Fill the required form fields and click on the **Register** button.
+Check the correctness of IP address and click on the **Setup IP address** button.

 ![screen-installation-gui-ip-address-setup][]

-Check the correctness of IP address and click on the **Setup IP address** button.
+Check the DNS configuration and click on the **Proceed** button.

 ![screen-installation-gui-dns-setup][]

-Check the DNS configuration and click on the **Proceed** button.
+Click on the **Obtain certificate** button.

 ![screen-installation-gui-web-certificate][]

-Click on the **Obtain certificate** button.

-![screen-installation-gui-storages][]

 Choose the type of storage and give it a name and provide the necessary parameters.
 Click on the **Add** button.

+![screen-installation-gui-storages][]

+Finally, click on the **Finish** button.

 ![screen-installation-gui-storages-2][]

-Finally, click on the **Finish** button.
+Now you can start managing your cluster, e.g., support a space as described in [Space support][].

 ![screen-installation-gui-cluster-configured-successfully][]

-Now you can start managing your cluster, e.g., support a space as described in [Space support][].

 ## Batch mode

 #### Customizing Oneprovider Docker Compose script

 Oneprovider installation using Docker is very straightforward.
-This type of deployment uses Docker Compose and requires a docker-compose.yml file to be prepared.
+This type of deployment uses Docker Compose and requires a `docker-compose.yml` file to be prepared.

 In case of Docker based deployment all configuration information needed to install Oneprovider can be included directly in the Docker Compose script.
 This tutorial assumes that all Oneprovider configuration and log files will be stored